Fullyverified/PathTracer_CPP/README.md

 Building requires the vulkan SDK to be installed on your system.
 The project does not currently use Vulkan but I plan to add GPU Acceleration.
 In the CMakeLists.txt file find this line:
 set(VULKAN_SDK "C:/VulkanSDK/1.3.290.0")  # Adjust the path to your Vulkan SDK version.
 If you are on Linux use your fancy commands to install the Vulkan SDK and SDL2.

+# Known Bugs
+Looking up or down skews the fOV weirdly.
+The SDL2 window does not work properly on Linux Executes 40% faster on Linux